zclhit/MRItoolkit/README.md

 # MRItoolkit
 A series of MATLAB program which can accelerate the processing of MR images.

 Attention!
-To use those toolkit, an MATLAB toolbox name NIfTI should be set as a path of MATLAB software.£¨NIfTI_20140122 folder is the toolbox for you£©
+To use those toolkit, an MATLAB toolbox name NIfTI should be set as a path of MATLAB software.Â£Â¨NIfTI_20140122 folder is the toolbox for youÂ£Â©

 1.Auto_T1_T2_DWI_selection.m
 Classify the raw MRI data into T1, T2 and DWI by the information of raw data.